Heating Replacements & New Installations

 Heating a home is not a “one size fits all” business.
 Rather, it’s a matter of taking into account a home’s age, energy availability, and heating requirements, then making recommendations that will meet the customer’s budget, time constraints, and comfort level.
 A home’s heating system will fall into one of four categories:

-- Heat Pumps – Heat pumps are used not only to warm your home in the winter, but also cool your home in the summer.
+- Heat Pumps: Heat pumps are used not only to warm your home in the winter but also to cool your home in the summer.
 The heat pump uses electricity to circulate heat from outside the home into the home.
 Even during months that seem too cold for heat to be present outside, heat energy is able to be absorbed by the pump and transported into the home.
 As an added bonus, the system can be reversed during warm months transporting heat from inside the home to the outside.
 Best of all, since the system is entirely electric, there is no need for natural gas lines or additional energy consumption.

 Like it or not, humidity plays a large role in how comfortable you are in your home.
 An ideal indoor relative humidity level is 45 percent, yet many homes drop well below this level during the winter.
-Unlike portable humidifiers that add moisture to the air in only one room, a whole home humidifier can make your entire home more comfortable.
-Steam humidifiers in particular generate steam that is introduced into your existing duct work.
+Unlike portable humidifiers that add moisture to the air in only one room, a whole-home humidifier can make your entire home more comfortable.
+Steam humidifiers in particular generate steam that is introduced into your existing ductwork.
 Known for its high performance and reliability, steam humidifiers can provide your home with optimal levels of humidity.

 Farnen & Dermer has been serving the Baltimore County area since 1902.
 To speak to our heating repair team in Owings Mills, contact us today.